The Pie is a Lie: ➊ Apple Pie!

 And there is more to the second story.
 Knowing there is a fixed-size fruit pie impacts how we think about the size of the gifts of pie.
 Wishing that a larger pie pan was used does not work.

 Even more, sometimes I look not at the gift given to me, but instead I compare it to the size of the one next to me.
 This might even apply when the size of the apple pie is not fixed, somehow.
 This can happen even when the gift given to me, my slice, is just the right size for me!
 Do you feel that way sometimes?
 Maybe you know someone who gets upset when her neighbor gets more than she.
-Are you the envious woman who has trouble enjoying her slice because she is distracted the size of the slice for another.
+Are you the envious woman who has trouble enjoying her slice because she is distracted by the size of the slice for another.
+We can see this in this photo of Caritas and Invidia below showing an exaggerated difference.

 The pie is good.
 Receiving a gift slice is good.
 More is better, up to a point.
 Receiving gifts can lead to envy and even jealousy.